koppieesq/updatealldrupals/README.md

 ## Features

 - Runs `composer install` to ensure dependencies are up to date.
-- Executes `drush deploy` for every site in the multisite, streamlining multiple deployment steps into a single command.
+- Executes several basic Drush commands for every site in the multisite.

 ## Requirements